So, my lovely. You have decided to go vegan. That is the most beautiful thing I have ever heard.

 - Another great book to read is Skinny Bitch.
 And no, it’s not only for women; it’s actually very, very good and men can benefit tons from it as well.
 I read it in a day back when I was new at this whole vegan thing and it really fired me up and inspired me to eat more healthy foods and really watch what I put in my mouth.

 - Get rid of any non-vegan items that you still have.
 Not necessary to do but it feels good for the heart.
 It’s up to you though; you can still use it until its good.
+Now you have the opportunity to try different vegan brands and go shopping more often.

 - Seriously, read The China Study at least twice.
 Or opt for an easier book, like My Beef with Meat.
 It’s also a great book and it is the first book I ever read on the topic of eating plants.